Parametrization of subgrid scales in long-term simulations of the shallow-water equations using machine learning and convex limiting: Numerical results

 We add the terms $[0, S_{topo} + S_{fric}]^\top$ to the right-hand side of the SWE equation \eqref{swe} and perform fully resolved and coarse simulations with the NN parametrization trained in the original regime, as outlined in Section \ref{sec:net}.
 The topography and friction terms are given by

 where $b(x)$ is a known bottom topography and $m$ is the Manning’s roughness coefficient.
+The inclusion of these source terms follows the standard formulation of shallow water flow over variable topography with friction \cite{bermudez1994}.
+We used the numerical scheme in \cite{michel2017}; the scheme is non-negativity preserving and well-balanced (see also \cite{li2017} for a discussion on this issue).
+The Manning friction is a nonlinear term that damps the momentum, thus reducing the velocity of the flow.
+The Manning friction can also be expressed as $S_{fric} = - g m^2 u|u|/h$; thus, this damping effect is particularly relevant for high-velocity flows.
+Since Manning friction does not depend on the gradient of the solution, it does not affect the shock structure for low to medium-velocity flows.
+The main consequence of including the Manning friction is the reduction of the shock magnitude.
+Spurious oscillations near the shock might be reduced slightly with Manning friction, but are still quite pronounced and require the application of the MCL strategy.
 We consider the Gaussian topography $b(x) = A_b \exp\!\left[-B\left(x - L/2 \right)^2\right]$ with the amplitude $A_b=0.3$ and steepness $B=0.1$.
-The Manning's roughness coefficient is $m=0.05$.
+The Manning's roughness coefficient is $m=0.05$; additional examples are presented in \cite{amranmojamder2026}.
 The initial condition consists of a spatially varying free surface $\eta(x,0)$ superimposed on the bottom topography, with the discharge $q(x,0)$ chosen so that the flow is initially subcritical, i.e.,

 where $x\in [0,L]$ with $L=100$.
 The height average $H_0=2$ is constant for all initial conditions.
 The remaining parameters are randomly generated following the distributions

 where $\textit{Unif}[a,b]$ represents the continuous uniform distribution on $[a,b]$.